turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 That'll work great as long as our current location is St. Louis.
 But we're about to start moving around.
 How can you modify this line so that it works based on our _current_ location?

 Stuck?
+- You will need an instance variable in the `Aviatrix` that holds a string with the current location.
-The `distanceTo` function needs to take another argument so we don't have to hard-code a certain city in.
+- The `distanceTo` function needs to take another argument (the instance variable that holds the current location) so we don't have to hard-code a certain city in.

 Once this is done, let's update the message in `fly` in `main.swift` that says: